Matthias & Maxime: Plot

 Matthias and Maxime are lifelong friends in their late twenties living in Montreal.
 The motivated but uptight Matthias is a successful businessman with a caring girlfriend, Sarah, while the quieter, gentler Maxime is a bartender who spends time taking care of his abusive, alcoholic mother.
 Matthias is primed for a promotion at his job while Maxime is preparing to move to Australia for work opportunities.

 The two take a trip to the lakeside cabin of a wealthy friend, Rivette.
 Rivette's pushy sister, Érika, is a film student and pressures Matthias and Maxime to appear in her student short film, as her two actors have dropped out.
 Maxime capitulates and agrees to participate in the project, and Matthias is later forced to join after losing a bet to Rivette.
 They are upset to later learn that their scene will require them to kiss, but their friends remind them that they had kissed before, years earlier in high school, which Matthias claimed was the result of him being under the influence of party drugs.
 Nevertheless, they share a kiss (offscreen) for the film.

 The kiss has a profound, distracting effect on Matthias, who cannot sleep the next morning and goes for a swim, accidentally ending up on the wrong side of the lake; later, he turns down a job promotion and argues with Sarah.
 He is further unnerved when Erika shows the completed short film at a get-together thrown by her mother, though Sarah seems to understand his conflicted feelings.
-Meanwhile, Maxime turns over care of his mother's estate to his aunt and tries to obtain a letter of recommendation from Matthias' father, who is a successful businessman in Chicago.
+Meanwhile, Maxime turns over care of his mother's estate to his aunt and tries to obtain a letter of recommendation from Matthias's father, who is a successful businessman in Chicago.
 Both men are further confused by the kiss due to their understood interest in women, and Matthias is especially upset because of his relationship with Sarah.